The Making of a Nerd

 Next year, I built a fourth bank of flipflops, added a crystal timebase, and built a frequency counter

 I built a 50 Watt RMS booster amplifier (power output stage) for my guitar amplifier, and wrote a magazine article about it.
-It was published in November 1966 Radio Electronics magazine.
-Here's Chet Atkins on the cover.
+It was published in November 1966 Radio Electronics

 Here's the article.
 We called it Thunderbox.
 I built several of them, and put them inside big plywood speaker cabinets with JB Lansing speakers, covered with black truck seat upholstery fabric.
-The chrome domes of the JBLs looked really cool.
+The

 It didn't do my hearing any good, though.